 This is the ideal time for young people to head down the route into employment in a Cyber Security career.
-There are lots of difference roles suiting every different type of interest.
+There are lots of different roles suiting every type of interest.
 Not all require significant technical skill but may be more suited to problem solvers and strategic thinkers.

 “Thank you so much… I think they have much more of an understanding of his and other kids potential who have an interest in cyber security and what this can lead to.